 1.6 Witness evidence can be provided as a written statement, attendance at Disciplinary Hearing or via video/audio link with prior arrangement with the General Secretary.

-1.7 If witnesses called to give oral evidence at a Disciplinary Hearing, will be called on an individual basis and will leave the hearing after answering any questions about the evidence they have given.
+1.7 If witnesses are called to give oral evidence at a Disciplinary Hearing they will be called on an individual basis and will leave the hearing after answering any questions about the evidence they have given.

-1.8 If during the course of a hearing significant new evidence emerges about the conduct or performance of the Member, different to the original concerns and which cannot be substantiated during the hearing, proceedings may be adjourned until such time an investigation of the new evidence has been completed.
+1.8 If during the course of a hearing significant new evidence of a serious nature emerges about the conduct or performance of the Member, different to the original concerns and which cannot be substantiated during the hearing, proceedings may be adjourned until such time an investigation of the new evidence has been completed.

 1.9 If a Member gives sufficient notice that they are unable to attend a Disciplinary Hearing due to extenuating circumstances or health reasons supported by a covering letter from their G.P or NHS consultant, the interview/hearing may be re-arranged.